trvon/zpdf/README.md

 | Forms / Annotations | No | Yes |
 | Rendering | No | Yes |

+*\*ToUnicode/CID fonts: Works when CMap is embedded directly.
+References to compressed object streams not yet supported (affects some Greek, Chinese, Japanese, Korean PDFs).*

 **Use zpdf when:** Speed matters, simple layouts, batch processing raw text.

-**Use MuPDF when:** Complex layouts, encrypted PDFs, accurate reading order needed.
+**Use MuPDF when:** Complex layouts, encrypted PDFs, non-Latin scripts.

 ## License